vlazaroes/jsoninja/README.md

 # }
 ```

-Allows multiple substitutions of the same variable:
+Allows multiple replacements of the same variable:

 ```python
 from jsoninja import Jsoninja